The Schengen Area

 EU member states use the Schengen Information System (SIS) to share information about security and border management.
 Countries can issue a SIS alert about a person or object, which also includes information about what to do if that person or object has been found.

-Ireland is not currently connected to SIS, but Ireland is preparing to connect to SIS II, which is the second generation of the Schengen Information System, from 2020.
-Ireland will send and receive alerts on people and objects.
-These alerts will be used to help trace missing people, people who are wanted by the police in a member state, and/or objects that are missing or stolen.
-An Garda Síochána are managing the connection to SIS.
+Ireland is connected to SIS II, which is the second generation of the Schengen Information System.
+This means that Ireland can send and receive alerts on people and objects.
+These alerts are used to help trace missing people, people who are wanted by the police in a member state, and/or objects that are missing or stolen.

 You can get more information about SIS on garda.ie.
 You can get information on the right to access your personal information held on SIS from the Data Protection Commision.